Meet our clinic team!

 AT

-Suzanne Clements, M.S., ATHS/ATACP
+Suzanne C., M.S., ATHS/ATACP

 Suzanne has been working with STS as an Assistive Technology Specialist since 2019.
 She graduated from San Diego State University with her undergraduate degree in Speech-Language and Hearing Sciences.
 She graduated from Cal State University, Northridge with a master’s degree in Assistive Technology Studies and Human Services.
 Suzanne has also completed the Assistive Technology Applications Certificate Program (ATACP).
 After working in schools with students with complex communication needs and learning disabilities as a SLPA, it was then that Suzanne decided she wanted to expand her scope to support students in reaching their communication and academic goals.
 During her free time, she enjoys spending time with her family, dogs, and hiking at Mission Trails.